ayednaber/Learning_React.js/forms/README.md

 Every time we enter a letter into our input field, we get a console log of the current value in that field.
 This is the main difference in React.

 There is a concept called **Controlled components**, which basically means that we update our values in state whenever we hit a keystroke inside one of the inputs.
 The way this is achieved is by adding a value field in the input, which is equal to the current value stored in the state.
 This can be shown in the code.

+However, much like forms in regular HTML, we have other types of inputs, such as textarea, radio buttons, checkboxes and more.
+Thus, this needs to be taken into account when also developing forms in React.

+I will add a textarea, and store its value as `comments` in my state.
+This can be demonstrated in the code.

 # Getting Started with Create React App